 Skiing is a great way to get outside and exercise during the cold winter months, and the joy and rush of adrenaline is addictive.
 However, skiing is not a cheap sport.
 Between the prices for lift tickets and ski gear, you could be out thousands of dollars.
 So it is no surprise that if you’re a skier, you’re looking for ways to save a few bucks here and there.

 Choosing the right time of year to shop could save you a considerable amount of money.

 Shopping toward the end of the ski season is a great time to find exceptional deals on skis primarily during the months of February and March.
 During this time, retailers are already starting to shop for next season’s skis.
 Unfortunately for them, they only have so much warehouse space.
 So, to make room for the new, it’s out with the old.

 In the U.S. many retailers use Presidents’ Day as a way to advertise the big sales they have to hold in order to make room for next season’s skis.
 You can often find skis and other ski gear for up to 60% off during Presidents’ Day weekend and the days following the holiday (mid-February).

-Skis can be found for even less during the off season.
-During the late summer and early fall, retailers are continuing to make room for the new gear, and you can often find great deals those months.
+Skis can be found for even less during the off-season.
+During the late summer and early fall, retailers are continuing to make room for new gear, and you can often find great deals during those months.
 Labor Day is especially a good time to look for deals on skis as many retailers hold sales on the holiday.